 This answer is a good start but it is not enough.
 Because it does happen.
 Shootings happen more often in neighborhoods that are struggling with violence.
-But kids and their adults get killed even in peaceful little communities like Newtown, Connecticut and Aurora, Colorado.
+But tragedies can also happen even in peaceful little communities like Newtown, Connecticut.
 As adults, we are acutely aware that, if it can happen there, it can happen anywhere.

 So I recommended that this mother tell her little girl what she most needs to know, in a very warm voice, being careful not to sound or look upset herself, and say, “Lots of people are working hard to make sure that this kind of problem doesn’t happen here.
 I will do everything in my power to keep you safe!”

 Because kids need to know what to do without having to think about the scary details of what this might mean, I recommended that this mother explain, “If someone is acting dangerously, the safest thing to do is to get away from that person and to get to safety where there are grownups who can help you.
 If your teachers tell you what to do, you follow their directions, quickly and quietly.
 If someone is being dangerous and you don’t know what to do, you run away from that person and get to safety.
 This plan will keep you safe most of the time, even if someone is acting dangerously.”